wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/ray-marching-get-it-right.md

 ...
 ```

-Keep in mind that $\sigma_s$ is used in two places in the code.
+Keep in mind that \(\sigma_s\) is used in two places in the code.
 We will explain how to implement the concept of spatially varying density in the next chapter.

 Now, note something interesting here.
 When the density is 0, nothing is added to the `result` variable.
 In other words, where there's no volume (empty space, or density = 0), there shouldn't be any accumulated light.
 This is important when it comes to this line: